-Access to and use of pupil email is a privilege accorded at the discretion of Harrodian.
+Access to and use of pupil email is a privilege accorded at the discretion of The Harrodian School.
 The School maintains the right to withdraw the access and use of pupil email when there is reason to believe that unacceptable activities have taken place.
-The pupils involved in such activities will be disciplined appropriately; such discipline may ultimately include exclusion from the School.
+The pupils involved in such activities will be disciplined appropriately; such discipline may ultimately include expulsion from the school.

-Staff and pupils should be aware that email accounts and Internet traffic can be monitored by the School and traced to the individual user.
+Staff and pupils should be aware that email accounts and Internet traffic can be monitored by the school and traced to the individual user.

-Social Media
+Social media

-Social networking applications include, but are NOT LIMITED to: blogs, online discussion forums, collaborative spaces, media sharing services, 'microblogging' applications, Pinterest, photo sharing applications, chat rooms and online gaming environments.
+Social networking applications include, but are NOT LIMITED to: Blogs, Online discussion forums, collaborative spaces, media sharing services, 'Microblogging' applications, Pinterest, photo sharing applications, chat rooms and online gaming environments.
 Examples include Twitter, Facebook, Windows Live Messenger, Snapchat, YouTube, Flickr, Xbox Live, Blogger, Tumblr, Last.fm.
-These applications increasingly allow interaction between users who can "post", "comment", "share", "Tweet", "like", "pin", "friend", "unfriend", and so on.
+These applications increasingly allow interaction between users who can "post", "comment", "share", "Tweet", "like", "pin", "friend", "unfriend ", and so on.
 Many of our principles surrounding social media also apply to other types of online presence such as virtual worlds but also messaging services like Whatsapp, an application that is often used by parents to communicate amongst themselves.

-Pupils/staff/parents should not use Harrodian intellectual property unless it is being used to formally represent a School role.
-It is advised to meet with the Website and Communications Team before using names and logos which relate to the School.
+Pupils/ staff/ parents should not use Harrodian intellectual property unless it is being used to formally represent a school role.
+It is advised to meet with the Website & Communications Team before using names and logos which relate to the school.

-Staff, pupils, parents, exam boards and software suppliers to the School increasingly want to harness these features for teaching, learning, communication, organisation, collaboration, creation of resources, sharing information and curating educational content.
+Staff, pupils, parents, exam boards and software suppliers to the school increasingly want to harness these features for teaching, learning, communication, organisation, collaboration, creation of resources, sharing information and curating educational content.
 If these services are used to deliberately upset someone it is called "Online Bullying" (previously known as "cyberbullying").
-Online Bullying is not tolerated by the School and is acted upon in accordance with the School's Anti-Bullying Policy.
+Online Bullying is not tolerated by the school and is acted upon in accordance with the school's Anti-